casperbang/buildtype-icon-plugin/README.md

 ```

 You can then commit these icons and you're done.
-If you're done with the plugin, you may simply remove it again, although it incurs no significant overhead to your build process and this way you can always update your icons when there is new release icon or a new build type.
+The plugin can then be removed, although it incurs no significant overhead to your build process and this way you can always update your icons when there is new release icon or a new build type.

 ##TODO
 - Use a Gausian rather than kernel 3x3 avg blur, it would be better looking around the edges